 I was born in Palma, Mallorca, the most beautiful paradise in the Mediterranean.
 When I was 18, I moved to Barcelona to get my B.A. in Catalan and Spanish Studies at Universitat Autònoma de Barcelona (UAB).
 During the last year I got a Minor on Linguistics and a Minor on Italian Studies (yes, Italian language is my secret hobby).
 After that, in 2015, I got my M.A. in Theoretical and Applied Linguistics at Pompeu Fabra University (UPF) and I discovered I liked research.

 In 2015 I got an FPU fellowship (Formació del Professorat Universitari – University Teachers Program) by the Spanish Ministry of Education.
-So, currently, I am pursuing my PhD within the Cognitive Science and Language program and I am part of the Centre de Lingüística Teòrica (CLT) at the UAB.
-My supervisor is Doctor Gemma Rigau, to whom I thank her support and implication in my research project which, without her, would have never hoisted sails.
-I am also part of the Department of Catalan Philology, whose members help me to grow as a linguist, as a researcher and as a teacher.
+Thus, I did my Ph.D within the Cognitive Science and Language program at the Centre de Lingüística Teòrica of the UAB.
+My supervisor was Doctor Gemma Rigau, to whom I thank her support and implication in my research project which, without her, would have never hoisted sails.
+My thesis, Aspect and argument structure in Catalan passive constructions, focuses on the semantics, the internal structure and combinatorial properties of passive structures in Catalan.